 1.6 The duty of loyalty and avoidance of conflict of interest means that an employee must give loyalty to the College and must agree not to subordinate the interests of the College to his or her personal interests.

 1.7 Even when conflicts do not exist, it is important to understand that the decisions of the College may affect the business or property interests of an employee.
 Social and political gain may also violate the fiduciary duty.
 Direct or indirect benefits to relatives, friends, and associates must be avoided.

 1.8 Employees also have a duty of care, duty of diligence, duty of skill, and duty of prudence.

 1.9 Employees who are Investigators and involved in funded Research under the College's separate Research Conflict of Interest Policy must also comply with that additional policy.
 (See Calvin College Research Conflict of Interest Policy.)

 2.2 A conflict of interest exists when an employee has an outside interest that has the potential of being at variance with the best interests of the College.
-When an employee's personal interests, whether real or perceived, could supersede or conflict with their dedication to the best interests of the College, a conflict of interest arises.
+When an employee„s personal interests, whether real or perceived, could supersede or conflict with his or her dedication to the best interests of the College, a conflict of interest arises.
 The test of a conflict of interest is not just whether the employee is actually influenced by a personal interest, but whether circumstances lend themselves to such a possibility.
 Examples include:

 a) Conflicting financial interests;